diana-hep/hepquery/README.md

 91.4703128558
 ```

-So I put _exactly this Python code_ into the sequential optimizer and ran over all the data in under a second, at a rate of 14 million events per second (single threaded).
+So I put _exactly this Python code_ into the sequential optimizer and ran over the 21.5 GB dataset in under a second, computing at a rate of 14 million events per second (single threaded).

 ```python
 histogram = numpy.zeros(100, dtype=numpy.int32)